This is it, friends.

 There you go - just 3 simple rules to live by in the wrestling game, friends.

 HOW TO WATCH

 Great news, friends.
 ESPN is broadcasting everything.
 You can watch all 640 individual fights.
 Morning sessions are on ESPNU.
 Evening sessions are on ESPN - the big boy pants channel.
 Plus, all of it - all 8 mats, at the same time - are available via ESPN3, the WatchESPN online channel.

-Now, let’s get out of the tunnel, and go pick a fight.
+Now, let’s come out of the tunnel, and go pick a fight.